Here are some of the most commonly asked questions regarding sexual misconduct:

 Will my parents or other family members find out?

 No, not unless you tell them.
 Whether you are the complainant or the accused student, the college’s primary relationship is to the student and not to the parent.
 However, in the event of major medical, disciplinary, or academic jeopardy, students are strongly encouraged to inform their parents and/or next of kin.
-College officials may directly speak with parents and/or next of kin when requested to do so by a student, in a life-threatening situation, [or if an accused student has signed a release of records in the Enrollment Center to allow such communication].
+College officials may directly speak with parents and/or next of kin when requested to do so by a student, in a life-threatening situation, [or if an accused student has signed a release of records to allow such communication].

 Will the accused student know my identity?